xiondlph/express-nodemailer/README.md

 # express-nodemailer-ts
-Small express helper that allows you to send email using nodemailer
+Small helper for express that allows you to send email using nodemailer